 Ongoing testing and evaluation of the measure should be performed to understand how a measure is being used in the field.
-This table provides guidance regarding the preferred scope of testing for measures undergoing maintenance evaluation.
+The remainder of this table provides guidance regarding the preferred scope of testing for measures undergoing maintenance evaluation.
+Note that this guidance does not supersede testing requirements for specific measures types as shown above.